navitran/cofeeshop/README.md

       Create and List orders

  Part B: 100% completed.
-Develope a Java client application or web application to demonstrate/test how to consume your REST services
+Develop a Java client application or web application to demonstrate/test how to consume your REST services
       In my example, I developer java client application to consume Person web service.
       The program is located edu.mum.coffee.clientws